-Test Mode
+TEST Mode

 This mode of operation allows the user to perform basic test functions to aid in troubleshooting.
-There are a total of 13 tests which may be performed.

 Operation of the TEST MODE proceeds as follows.
 From the Main Menu use the arrow keys to move the cursor to the TEST option, then press the "ENTER" key.
-Use the arrow keys to select the desired test, and then press the "ENTER" key.
+Use the arrow keys to select one of the seven options, and then press the "ENTER" key.